 Responsiveness is a key component to getting into your new home.
 This depends on the lender’s time management.
 I highly recommend asking your lender and real estate agent what to expect before entering into the mortgage loan process.
 If the process is delayed you could lose the bid on the home.
 The mortgage lender who can expedite the mortgage process is the best chance you have to guarantee the closing for your new home.

 15. How will they keep in touch with you and report status during the transaction?

 Hint: “Don’t worry we’ll call you as needed” is not the right answer.
 Is there an automated email system?
 Does the lender have online status access?
 Would you have a weekly pre-scheduled phone call?
 If not, I would consider it a red flag.
 As a precaution, set up appointments on your phone or in your calendar to request status updates from your lender and agent throughout the mortgage loan and home buying process.
 The communication between you and your lender should be clear and informative every step of the way.

 Here are some red flags that are important to watch out for when choosing a mortgage lender or broker:

 - Right before settlement if your loan is not approved and the closing documents are not ready to be sent to the title company.

 - You’ve had a tough time getting your loan officer to communicate with you throughout the transaction.

 - You are not sure if your personal financial documents are secure.

-No matter how good the mortgage price that you shopped for is, if this is your scenario I advise extreme caution.
-Instead consider a 5-star reviewed mortgage lender on Yelp who can shop different mortgage loan products for your best-fit options, who is responsive with a track-record of quick turnaround times and has the references to prove it.
+Consider a 5-star reviewed mortgage lender from Yelp or Google who can shop different mortgage loan products for your best-fit options.
+Makr sure they are responsive with a track-record of quick turnaround times and have the references to prove it.